Junyoungpark/GTMARL-SC2ENV/README.md

 __Objective__: Acheving agent(s) that plays StarCraft2 microcontrol environment __well__ as much as possible with any possible manners. except modifying followings:
-* state, observation function: The state and observation function will be determined by the `SMAC StarCraft2Env`.
+* The design of state, observation function: The state and observation function will be determined by the `SMAC StarCraft2Env`.
 We will use the default state, observation function when we test the project outcomes.

 *